pbhandar-amd/rocm-install-on-linux/src/offline-installer/README.md

 | Suse 15.5      | Yes    |  No    |  No    |  No    |  Yes   |  Yes   |  Yes   |  Yes   |  Yes   |  Yes   |
 | Suse 15.6      | No     |  No    |  No    |  No    |  No    |  No    |  No    |  No    |  No    |  Yes   |

+## Rocm Usecases Support Notes

+`multimediasdk` is not supported on ROCm 5.7.3 and on 6.2+

 ## Building

 ### Prerequisites